CDS & CUSTOM CDS

 Whereas a CUSTOM-CD is individually produced for your order.
 The music tracks will be burned onto a high quality disc with a printed label.
 The disc will come to you in a slimline plastic jewel-case with a colour cover featuring the original album artwork.
 On the inside cover you will find track list, album credits etc.

-Limited-edition batch of 50 CDs is newly available.
-Fifteen tracks.
+The audio-CD contains fifteen tracks.
+See track list below.
 Some songs written as gifts for special occasions, for family, good people and good causes.
-Includes 'Song for the Educators' often used as a staff prayer-reflection at the beginning of a new term or school-year.
-Photos of the people celebrated in song, plus background notes on the songs are included in the 8-page cover-booklet.
+This album includes 'Song for the Educators' often used as a staff prayer-reflection at the beginning of a new term or school-year.
+In the 8-page cover-booklet you will find photos and background notes related to the songs.

 SONG FOR THE EDUCATORS / Often used as staff-prayer-reflection at the start of a new school year or term.